Last Updated on February 10, 2023

 You should keep your new puppy away from other dogs until they complete their vaccinations to prevent them from contracting infectious diseases like distemper or parvovirus.

-At this age, puppies should be fed 4 small meals a day.
-Knowing how much to feed them is key, you should check out our best dog food for Labs guide to learn more.
+At 2 months, Lab puppies should be fed 4 small meals a day.
+Knowing how much to feed them is key.

 3-Month-Old Labrador Retriever

-Puppies at this age might ignore commands they are familiar with.
+Labrador Retriever puppies at 3 months might ignore commands they are familiar with.
 You might want to avoid playing games like tug of war where it might teach them it’s okay to challenge your authority.

 Some dogs might start nipping.
 To combat this, direct them to chew appropriate toys instead.
 Be patient with them and keep reinforcing positive behavior because they will grow out of it soon enough.